 - Introduce the new rooster, in the evening, in the coop.

-- The following morning, monitor everyone’s behavior.
+- And the following morning, monitor everyone’s behavior.

 I’ve mentioned in a previous post here how our Cream Legbar roo was good with his girls relationally, but he was a coward; he’d bring danger to them while opposing us, his benefactors.
 So, my girls and I wanted to bring someone else in to teach him some manners.
 That was a joke.